TokisanGames/Terrain3D/doc/docs/shader_design.md

 `get_height()` returns the value of the heightmap at the given location.
 If world noise is enabled, it is blended into the height here.

 Finally `vertex()` sets the UV and UV2 coordinates, and the height of the mesh vertex.
-Elsewhere the CPU creates flat meshe components and a mountainous collision mesh.
-Here is where the flat meshe vertices have their heights set to match the collision mesh with `VERTEX.y = get_height(UV2)`.
+Elsewhere the CPU creates flat mesh components and a mountainous collision mesh.
+Here is where the flat mesh vertices have their heights set to match the collision mesh with `VERTEX.y = get_height(UV2)`.

 ## Fragment()